kaidez/build-css-demo/README.md

 Node/npm will download all the all the development-level dependencies listed as `devDependencies` inside `package.json`.

-While source code control is not required to do anything with either the built-out files or various preprocessers, Git is required to interact with Bower.
+While source code control is not required to do anything with either the built-out files or various pre-processors, Git is required to interact with Bower.
 This is because Bower will download the packages listed as dependencies in `bower.json` and these dependencies are almost always downloaded from on GitHub via Git.

-npm will install both Grunt and Gulp locally to the project folder, but their respective globally-installed versions need to installed as well.
-After Node/npm is installed, the global install stuff can be installed as follows:
+npm will install both Grunt and Gulp locally to the project folder, but their respective globally-installed versions need to be installed as well.
+After Node/npm is installed, thinstall Grunt and Gulp as follows:

 ### Grunt
     $ npm install -g grunt-cli